The Diabesity Epidemic – It May Be Coming to You

 The results also provided the first evidence that nuts reduce blood markers for inflammation and other cardiovascular risk factors in people with metabolic syndrome.”

-My take away is that it’s a good idea to eat raw nuts to mitigate cravings for blood glucose level spiking foods such as simple carbohydrates (white flour and rice and their derivatives).
+Specific recommendation: It’s a good idea to eat raw nuts to mitigate cravings for blood glucose level spiking foods such as simple carbohydrates.
 Just remember that they’re high in fat so don’t eat them like their popcorn